 Later Janak Singh built a Bungalow there which now is also called as Bungli Bagh as the remnants of the building exist there.”

 Prominent commercial varieties grown in the area is the Hussaini- imported from Iran and Sahibi- imported from Hyderabad.
 There also is Kishmish, Anabeshai and Ruby variety.
 The department has now got Thomson seedless variety for raisin making.
-Lack of local technique in making raisins is hindering growth in the produce.
-“We lack entrepreneurship in this field,” says Tasaduq Mueen, horticulture officer who is the incharge of the orchards.
+Lack of local techniques in making raisins is hindering growth in the produce.
+“We lack entrepreneurship in this field,” says Tasaduq Mueen, the horticulture officer who is the in-charge of the orchards.

-“As in Ladakh they have process of drying apricot at commercial level, we don’t have that here,” he said.
+“As in Ladakh they have the process of drying apricot at the commercial level, we don’t have that here,” he said.

-The locals have their own technique to preserve the fruit.
+The locals have their own techniques to preserve the fruit.
 They keep it in earthen pots and cover them with mud.
 This way the life of grapes is increased to six months.

 The Repora grapes fetch a good price in the market.
 The per Kilogram rate of Sahibi is Rs.
 200 and for Hussaini it is Rs.
 100. “The local demand is so much that it seldom reaches outside,” Majid told Kashmir Life.